cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-content-app/middelware-for-subscribe.md

 :::

 Let's get to the implementation!
 The approach is almost exactly the same as it was for [Subscribe to Profile](/how-to/build-content-app/subscribe-to-profile).

+Note that `CreateSetSubscribeDataTypedData` allows you to do the following:

+1. To set the rules on what should happen when someone subscribes to the user's profile;
+2. To set the `tokenURI` of the Subscribe NFT that get minted and transferred to the subscriber's wallet address.

-In this example you will set both the `tokenURI` so that subscribers receive a cute NFT when they subscribe and enable a rule so that when others want to subscribe to the user's profile they will have to pay 1 LINK to do so.
-The steps are similar but what matters in the end are the parameters that get passed:
+The focus in this example is to set the `subscribePaid` middleware to enable a rule so that when others want to subscribe to the user's profile they will have to pay 1 LINK to do so:

-1. Construct the metadata object for the Subscribe NFT;
-2. Upload the metadata to IPFS to get the hash;
-3. Get data in a readable format and the `typedDataID` for it;
+1. Get data in a readable format and the `typedDataID` for it;
-4. Get the user to sign the message data and get its `signature`;
+2. Get the user to sign the message data and get its `signature`;
-5. Call the `relay` and pass it the `typedDataID` and `signature`;
+3. Call the `relay` and pass it the `typedDataID` and `signature`;

+Optionally you can also set the `tokenURI` by constructing the metadata object for the Subscribe NFT and uploading it to IPFS to get the hash and pass it as a parameter.

 ```tsx title="components/SetSubscribeBtn.tsx"
 /* Construct the metadata object for the Subscribe NFT */